-S&P 500 cracks 3,300 on strong bank earnings and retail data
+S&P 500 blasts through 3,300 as tech stocks surge

 “The consumer needs to be strong and evidence of that is retail sales, which came in pretty well after some slowing over the last several months,” said Tom Martin, portfolio manager at Globalt in Atlanta.

-Technology stocks .SPLRCT, which have played an outsized part in the recent rally, made fresh gains.
-Microsoft Corp (MSFT.O) rose 1.4% and chipmakers also climbed after a strong forecast from the top contract chip manufacturer TSMC (2330.TW) (TSM.N).
+Technology stocks, which have played an outsized part in the recent rally, made fresh gains.
+The S&P information technology index .SPLRCT added 1.4% to a record high, leading gains among the main sectors.
+Microsoft Corp (MSFT.O) rose 1.8% and chipmakers also surged after a strong forecast from top contract chip manufacturer TSMC (2330.TW) (TSM.N).

 The new highs on Wall Street come after Washington and Beijing on Wednesday signed a deal pausing an 18-month long tariff war that had bruised financial markets and crimped global growth.